CompuTec/computec-docs/docs/processforce/user-guide/formulations-and-bill-of-materials/formula.md

 |        TAN(x)         |                                                                                                                                          Returns the tangent of x, with x in radians.                                                                                                                                          | :heavy_check_mark: |
 | EQUALS(string;string) |                                                                                                                                               Returns true if strings are equal                                                                                                                                                | :heavy_check_mark: |

+>💡 To round down, use FLOOR(x;signif) where signif is the rounding base.

+---

 ## Using User-Defined Fields in Formulas

-It is possible to incorporate [User-Defined Fields (UDFs)](../../administrator-guide/udfs.md) into formulas, using both header or row UDFs.
+Formulas can include [User-Defined Fields (UDFs)](../../administrator-guide/udfs.md) from both the header and line levels.

 :::note